FOSSCODY-1/K.Gamage/README.md

 ##  Contribution
  You are welcome to contribute to this project.All You have to do is send a pull request.
 <br />
-Andalso you can report issues using GitHub.
+Andalso you are welcome to report issues using GitHub.

 ##  Contact
 contributor -<b> Kavishka Gamage</b>